 Licensed Resources and Services

 More and more, the Library outsources systems and services to third-party vendors.
 Most of the digital resources that we offer, for example, come from outside suppliers, as does the current Library Catalog (see the case study below).
-(The Classic Catalog is still managed internally.)
 The Library expects the information service providers with whom we contract to protect the identity of individual users and the information they use.
 We commonly require, for example that vendors agree not to sell or license information from library users to third parties.
 Many vendors provide additional personalized services that may require you to identify yourself with your name or a pseudonym.
 In general, this is done at your discretion; the Library seeks to avoid products that demand personalization.

 While the Library seeks to require third parties with which it works to follow accepted library policies regarding privacy and confidentiality, it is not responsible for the privacy practices of these third parties.
 We encourage users to familiarize themselves with third party privacy policies before using the resources.